nicolasduminil/iam/README.md

 ### Creating roles and assigning them to users

-In order to assingn permission to users, we're using Keycloak roles.
+In order to assign permission to users, we're using Keycloak roles.
 These roles can be assigned, as explained, to users, in which case we're talking about realm roles, or to clients.
 Here is an example of creating a new realm role and to assign it to an user: